-Actron is a company that specializes in automotive diagnostic scan tools and code readers, to help manufacturers, car owners and car specialists alike to determine what is specifically wrong with a vehicle in question.
+Actron is a company that specializes in automotive diagnostic scan tools and engine code readers, to help manufacturers, car owners and car specialists alike to determine what is specifically wrong with a vehicle in question.
 Headquartered in Warren, Michigan, USA, they provide the utmost of quality in each product they make.

 No matter if their products are used on a professional level or personel level, Actron takes pride in making products that are reliable and easy to use for all groups of people.